khiav223577/active_model_cachers/README.md

 User.cacher.clean_by(id: user_id)
 ```

-Also support caching self by other columns.
+Also support caching self by other columns:
 ```rb
 class User < ActiveRecord::Base
   cache_self by: :account